kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Thin Abstractions Let Existing Knowledge Transfer
+## Thin Abstractions Let Existing Knowledge Transfer { #thin-abstractions-let-existing }

 A new framework is easier to learn when it does not require unlearning the platform.